 – the famous Grand Place with its stunning town hall

 – the River Scheldt

 Right in the very middle of the heart of downtown Antwerp, they offer personalized service to all the guests, both vacationers, and business travelers, and pamper them with thoughtful features.
 It is one of the best hotels in Antwerp.

 DreamVille is the official camping ground for Tomorrowland.
 By offering a wide range of accommodations, it has an answer to every budget.
 At this point, there are 12 packages each with their own accent.

 Hotel Bla Bla

-Hotel BlaBla is located in the historic centre, between Market and Sand, between Noordzandstraat and Zuidzandstraat.
+Hotel BlaBla is located in the historic center, between Market and Sand, between Noordzandstraat and Zuidzandstraat.
 A unique and tranquil location in the bustling part of the city.
 All rooms are fully renovated with new bathrooms

-with shower, sink and toilet.
+with shower, sink, and toilet.
 There is free Internet – wireless LAN in all rooms and flat screen TV.
 They also have a lovely courtyard terrace.